-Why more schools sell wrapping paper even with Sally Foster no longer in the picture.
+Why more schools are selling gift wrap even with no Sally Foster

 One advantage to selling consumable products is that the demand stays high year after year.
 Do you ever heard people complain about cookie dough taking up too much freezer space due to it not being used?